 Living Our Dreams makes a great activity for couples or family units to engage in together.
 As Grandma Linda shares, “Usually we have the answers within ourselves, but often it takes someone else nudging us forward and helping us to excavate to bring the important things to light where we can look at them and make decisions that align with our best interests.”
-This in fact was a regular practice of Martha and Todd which contributed a great deal to the dream of the Edge – so take it from us that dream-work works.
+This in fact was a regular practice of my parents Martha and Todd which contributed a great deal to the dream of the Edge – so take it from us that dream-work works.

 Where to go from here?

 We hope you give Living Our Dreams a try, and that it resonates.
 Perhaps it might become a new tradition for you and your family.

 If you’d like to spend a little more time dreaming, connecting inward, and anchoring in ceremony, a Heart Foundations retreat might be the perfect place to do so in community with others!
 Heart Flame runs Feb 2 – 5.